Keyboard shortcuts

 }

-It compiles to its own Argo WorkflowTemplate.
-The image is arbitrary — it needs only POSIX sh and uname, so distroless and read-only-rootfs images work fine.
+The image is arbitrary; it needs only POSIX sh and uname, so distroless and read-only-rootfs images work fine.

 I/O contract

-• Each function argument is an Argo input parameter, deserialized (serde) from that parameter at pod start.
+• Each function argument is one input parameter the step receives.

-• Container I/O is compile-time bound to serde (DeserializeOwned / Serialize).
-Borrows can’t cross this boundary — take/return owned types (String, not &str).
+• I/O is compile-time bound to serde (DeserializeOwned / Serialize).
+Borrows can’t cross this boundary - take and return owned types (String, not &str).

 Attribute arguments